 I have a Master’s degree from the London School of Economics and Political Science, a Bachelor’s degree from the University of Bayreuth, and work experience at the World Bank, the European Commission’s Joint Research Centre, and the International Red Cross.

-My current research is supported by the Joachim-Herz Foundation.
+My current research is supported by the Joachim-Herz Foundation and the International Growth Centre.

 Contact information: